 We are delighted to release the latest episode of our Low-code 101 webinar series.
-This time.
-Laura Ritchie talks to our Solution Architects about a new app they have worked on in Liberty Create for the Water Sector.
+This time, Laura Ritchie talks to our Solution Architects about a new app they’ve worked on in Liberty Create for the Water Sector.
 Mike Woodgate and Darren Hartley explain our D-MeX water sector app.

 You can find this webinar, and the other episodes in the Low-code 101 series.
 A transcript of episode seven is laid out below.
 Click the video below to start watching the webinar:

 Laura: Hello and welcome to this Low-code 101 webinar with me, Laura Ritchie, from the Marketing Team at Netcall.
 Today I’m joined by both Darren Hartley and Mike Woodgate, two of our Solution Architects working with Liberty Create.
 Hi guys…

 Laura: We are, of course, all working remotely from home, so I hope that you will forgive us for any background noise, but we’ll do our best!

 Today we are going to talk about an App that you have both worked on for the Water Sector to bring organisations in line with D-MeX legislation.
 Mike, I am sure that most of the audience are familiar with D-MeX, but could you give us a brief outline of what this legislation is all about?

 Mike: D-MeX is the developer services measure of experience.
 It’s a mechanism to incentivise water companies to provide an excellent experience for developer services customers, which involves a balance of risk that investors must bear, weighed against the rewards available.

 Laura: Just to be clear here, when you say developers what exactly do you mean in this context?

 Mike: D-MeX is the developer services measure of experience – in this environment a developer would be a builder, for example, building a new housing development.